-Aggregate mark of 70% or above
+First class Aggregate mark of 70% or above

+Upper Second class

+Lower Second class

 Aggregate mark between 60% and 69%

 Aggregate mark between 50% and 59%

 Aggregate mark between 40% and 49%

 Where students have directly entered a Qualification Level 6 top-up award (e.g. having previously undertaken a Higher National Diploma (HND) or Foundation Degree (FD) award) the calculation for the honours classification will be based solely on all credits at Credit Level 6.